Spacetime dynamics of spinning particles - exact electromagnetic analogies: Manifestations of the time projections of the tidal tensors --- the work done on the test particle

-One fundamental difference between the tensorial structure of $\mathbb{H}_{\alpha\beta}$ and $B_{\alpha\beta}$ is that whereas the former is a spatial tensor in both indices: $\mathbb{H}(u)_{\alpha\beta}u^{\beta}=\mathbb{H}(u)_{\alpha\beta}u^{\alpha}=0$ (this follows from the symmetries of the Riemann tensor), the latter is not: $B_{\alpha\beta}(u)u^{\alpha}=0$ but $B_{\alpha\beta}(u)u^{\beta}=\star F_{\alpha\gamma;\beta}u^{\gamma}u^{\beta}\ne0$ in general.
-That means that whereas $F_{G}^{\alpha}$ is a spatial force, $F_{{\rm EM}}^{\alpha}$ has a non vanishing time projection in the particle's proper frame, $-F_{{\rm EM}}^{\alpha}U_{\alpha}$.
-Let us discuss its physical meaning.
-First note, from Eq.~(\ref{tab:Analogy}.4a), that where we see that it consists on a coupling between $\mu^{\alpha}$ and the space projection of the antisymmetric part of the electric tidal tensor $E_{\alpha\beta}$ measured in the particle's frame, which, as discussed in Sec.~\ref{sub:analogy based on tidal tensors} (see also \cite{CHPRD,PaperAnalogies}), encodes Faraday's law of induction.
-Indeed, for an arbitrarily accelerated frame (non-rotating and non-shearing) we may replace $E_{\alpha\beta}$ by the covariant derivative of the electric field $E_{\alpha;\beta}$, cf. Eq.~(\ref{eq:Eab-Ea;b}), and Eq.~(\ref{eq:Induction1}) becomes, in vector notation, $F_{{\rm EM}}^{\alpha}U_{\alpha}=-(\nabla\times\vec{E})\cdot\vec{\mu}$.
-Its significance becomes clear if one thinks about a magnetic dipole as a small current loop of area $A$ and magnetic moment $\vec{\mu}=\vec{n}AI$, see Fig. \ref{fig:DipoleMagnet}a.
-It then follows: where $\mathbf{d}E$ is the 3-D 2-form $\mathbf{d}E\equiv\frac{1}{2}E_{j;i}\mathbf{d}x^{i}\wedge\mathbf{d}x^{j}$, and $\vec{E}$ is the \emph{induced electric field}, coming from the generalized induction \footnote{ This generalization of Maxwell-Faraday law for accelerated frames is needed if one is to deal with the electric and magnetic fields measured in the test particle's frame, which in general accelerates.
-One could instead base the analysis in the inertial frame \emph{momentarily} comoving with it, as done in Sec.
-V of \cite{CHPRD}, where $\partial\vec{B}/\partial\tau=-\nabla\times\vec{E}$ holds; the two treatments are equivalent. } law (\ref{eq:MaxFardayGenVector}).
-In the second equality we used the fact that the loop is (by definition) infinitesimal, the third equality is the application of Stokes theorem in the 3-D rest space of the dipole.
+showing that it consists of a coupling between $\mu^{\alpha}$ and the space projection of the antisymmetric part of the electric tidal tensor $E_{\alpha\beta}$ measured in the particle's CM frame, which, as discussed in Sec.~\ref{sub:analogy based on tidal tensors}, encodes Faraday's law of induction.
+Indeed, if one chooses the CM frame to be locally non-shearing and non-rotating (as one can always do), we may replace $E_{\alpha\beta}$ by the covariant derivative of the electric field $E_{\alpha;\beta}$, cf.~Eq.~(\ref{eq:Eab-Ea;b}), and Eq.~(\ref{eq:Induction1}) becomes therein, in vector notation, $F_{{\rm EM}}^{\alpha}U_{\alpha}=-(\nabla\times\vec{E})\cdot\vec{\mu}$.
+Its significance becomes clear if one thinks about the magnetic dipole as a small current loop of area $A$ and magnetic moment $\vec{\mu}=\vec{n}AI$, see Fig.~\ref{fig:DipoleMagnet}a.
+It then follows:

+where in the second equality we first used the fact that the loop is (by definition) infinitesimal, so $(\nabla\times\vec{E})\cdot\vec{n}A=\int_{\Sigma^{(2)}}(\nabla\times\vec{E})\cdot d\vec{\Sigma}$ for a 2-surface $\Sigma^{(2)}$ enclosed by the loop, and then applied the Stokes theorem in the 3-D local rest space of the dipole.
+Here $\vec{E}$ is the \emph{induced electric field}, coming from the induction law \footnote{ This generalization of the Maxwell-Faraday law for accelerated frames is needed if one is to deal with the electric and magnetic fields measured in the test particle's frame, which in general accelerates.
+One could instead base the analysis in the inertial frame \emph{momentarily} comoving with it, as done in Sec.~V of \cite{CHPRD}, where $\partial\vec{B}/\partial\tau=-\nabla\times\vec{E}$ holds; the two treatments are equivalent. } (\ref{eq:MaxFardayGenVector}).